Lodowicke Muggleton: 1669–1674: Rebellion of the Nine Assertions

 In 1669, Muggleton's An answer to Isaac Pennington, Quaker was intercepted at the printers by the Searcher of the Press.
 "It came to pass, in the year 1670, before midsummer, there came fourteen men to search my house for unlicensed books."
 Muggleton, discovering these men to be honest and courteous, sent a bribe after them when they had gone.
 Being honest men, he knew they would only accept the bribe if they felt they could help him.
 When the bribe was returned, Muggleton knew for certain he was in serious trouble.
-Shortly afterwards, he was tipped off that a warrant for his arrest would be issued and he was able to disappear for nine months to live in hiding amongst the watermen of Wapping.
+Shortly afterwards, he was tipped off that a warrant for his arrest would be issued and he was able to disappear for nine months to live in hiding among the watermen of Wapping.

-During his absence, a rebellion against his authority broke out amongst the believers led by a scrivener called William Medgate.
+During his absence, a rebellion against his authority broke out among the believers led by a scrivener called William Medgate.
 The rebels alleged that Muggleton had made "nine assertions" contrary to "all sober reason".
 Muggleton regarded these as boiling down to one issue; whether God took notice of happenings on earth.
 But two other grievances seemed to be involved.
 Firstly, whether the prophet was using his authority to surpass the words of Christ.
 Secondly, whether the prophet's love could uphold believers who sinned, this being alleged to be antinomian doctrine.

 John Saddington rallied the believers to stick with Muggleton and the revolt lost momentum.
 One of its leaders, Thomas Burton, a flax dealer, rejoined the flock.